oscar30gt/oscargrimal.com/public/markdown/projects/plane-physics-based-controller/project.md

 ## How It Works

 Rather than relying on basic transformations, the plane's movement is driven by physics.
-The ailerons, rudder, flaps, and elevators all contribute to the way the aircraft handles, making the flight experience more dynamic and realistic.
+The ailerons, rudders, flaps, and elevators all contribute to the way the aircraft handles, making the flight experience more dynamic and realistic.

 The controller supports both **keyboard & mouse** and **gamepad input**, with gamepad controls being the most optimized way to fly.